djoven89/zentyal-aws/docs/en/zentyal-hardening.md

 We will establish password policies through the `samba-tool domain passwordsettings` command for domain users, in this way, we will reduce the possibility of weak passwords being used.

-Additionally, it should be mentioned that starting from Samba 4.9, it is possible to define more particular password policies as explained in [this] link.
+Additionally, it should be mentioned that starting from Samba 4.9, it is possible to define more particular password policies as explained in [this](https://wiki.samba.org/index.php/Password_Settings_Objects) link.
 However, using this functionality has a resource increase as mentioned in the link, so I will not use this specific functionality in my particular case.

-[this]: ttps://wiki.samba.org/index.php/Password_Settings_Objects

 The policies that I will define are: